Bloom-host/BloomDocs/docs/server-optimization.md

 # Server Optimization Guide
 #### `By Sancires`

-Updated for version 1.16.4!
+Updated for version 1.16.5!

 Since 1.13, Minecraft servers have gotten progressively harder to run.
 Paper, a fork of Spigot, offers many settings that greatly improve performance.
 For this guide, we will be dealing with four main files.
-(If you use fabric make sure to also check out [Fabric Performance Mods](fabric_mods/performance-mods.md))
+(If you use Fabric make sure to also check out [Fabric Performance Mods](fabric_mods/performance-mods.md))

 Download Paper: [papermc.io](https://papermc.io/)